Healthy broiled grapefruit with toasted coconut and ginger, a delicious treat anytime of day!

 BROILED GRAPEFRUIT WITH COCONUT & GINGER

-Fun and easy, serve broiled grapefruit for a light breakfast or any time of day snack or dessert!
+Fun and easy, serve this healthy broiled grapefruit for a light breakfast or any time of day snack or dessert!

 - 1 grapefruit per person (I used ruby red)